PhantomCat/PhantomCat/README.md

 <br />

 My name is Serge and I'm a professional IT engineer, programmer and IOT-enthusiast.
-I live in Tula, Russia and working at market-top selling company called [Express office](https://www.express-office.ru)
+I live in Tula, Russia 3+ yrs worked on market-top selling company called [Express office](https://www.express-office.ru) And now working on digital-production company in Moscow.

 <br />